 Several main sights are visible upon approaching the town.
 St Stephen's cathedral (at Dome Square) was built over former Roman basilica in 1664–1668.
 Next is bishop's residence palace built 1683–1701.
 On the main square is the All-Saints Church.
 Within walking distance is the Annunciation (Lady Day) Church.
 Old Town Hall (currently city museum), Black Eagle House and Northern Bohemian Gallery of Creative Arts are also on the main square.
 The art gallery has an extensive collection of 13th century to contemporary art.

-There are many cellars connected by extensive web of underground ways under the city.
-In some places these cellars were built in 3 floors.
-The ways are about 3 kilometers (1.9 ml) long and belong to one of the longest in Czech Republic.
-Unfortunately, just 336 m (1,102 ft) of the underground ways are open to public.
+There are many cellars connected by extensive underground network.
+In some places these cellars are in 3 floors.
+These ways are about 3 km (2 ml) long and one of the longest in Czech Republic.
+However, only 336 m (1102 ft) of these undergrounds are open to public.